SleepUnit/CrushCounter/docs/README.md

 !> **What does the Crush Counter have in common with a Lamborghini?** They're both hand built.

 Everything from component placement and soldering to acrylic cutting and routing happens in house.
-We test and visually inspect everything that leaves the shop, but minor issues can squeek through.
+We test and visually inspect everything that leaves the shop, but minor issues can squeak through.
 Before you come for our heads, here's a few common things to consider:

 ## One of my buttons isn't working!